 We have started receiving enquires regarding our plans for Brexit.
-This blog post was published 26th September 2020, and was correct at time of hitting publish.
+This blog post was published 26th September 2020, and last updated on 8th December 2020.
+It was correct at time of hitting publish.
 I doubt it will stay valid for long.
 Email me direct if you have questions! ~Phil email@example.com

 I’ll try to stay away from the politics, personally I believe Brexit is a right shot to the head, suicide, and … well… ahem… back to the point….

 In short: mySites.guru has been in planning for a hard/no-deal/deal Brexit now for over a year.
 As a reputable company, we will do all we can to survive, thrive, and adapt as the UK leaves the EU, while continuing to comply with all domestic and EU laws.At the end of the day, Brexit will not change the mySites.guru service, it will just create more paperwork and compliance issues for us to overcome – such is the fun of international cross-border business 🙂

 The mySites.guru service is secure and will continue to be here for many more years to come.
 Despite Brexit, COVID-19 and other external influences.
 We will continue to comply with all domestic and EU Laws.